Tim Payne (footballer)

 Auckland City and Waitakere United

-Born in Auckland, Payne attended Sacred Heart College and started his youth career with ASB Premiership club Auckland City FC before switching to play for rivals Waitakere United.
-Payne played a major role in Waitakere United's success in the ASB National Youth League in 2010.[4]
+Born in Auckland, Payne attended Sacred Heart College and started his youth career with ASB Premiership club Auckland City before switching to play for rivals Waitakere United.
+Payne played a major role in Waitakere United's success in the ASB National Youth League in 2010.[5]

 Blackburn Rovers

-After impressing at the 2011 FIFA U-17 World Cup Payne trialed with Premier League side Blackburn Rovers and then spent several months training at the club.[5]
-Days after celebrating his 18th birthday Payne signed a two-and-a-half-year contract with Rovers in January 2012.[6]
+After impressing at the 2011 FIFA U-17 World Cup Payne trialled with Premier League side Blackburn Rovers and then spent several months training at the club.[6]
+Days after celebrating his 18th birthday Payne signed a two-and-a-half-year contract with Rovers in January 2012.[7]
 Due to work permit issues that prevented him from playing for Rovers, he was released at the end of his contract.

 Wellington Phoenix

-On 17 December 2024, Payne signed a new three-year contract with the Phoenix, until the end of the 2027–28 season.[10]
+During the 2024–25 season, Payne made 20 appearances in the league.
+He scored one goal during the season, scoring in a 2–0 win against Perth Glory at HBF Park, Perth, on 26 October 2024.[13]
+On 17 December 2024, Payne signed a new three-year contract with the Phoenix, until the end of the 2027–28 season.[14]

 International career